Marriage equality should be exactly that: equal.

 The primary post is my 2017 analysis of the then-Bill proposed by Liberal Senator Dean Smith:

-In 2018, I have written follow-up pieces looking at the specific issues of forced trans divorce:
+I have also written follow-up pieces looking at the specific issues of forced trans divorce:

 And examining the special privileges now enjoyed by religious marriage celebrants, and the broad religious exceptions in the Marriage Act: